fossguild/naja/docs/manual.md

 appear in random positions.
 Once consumed, apples disappear and respawn elsewhere.

+Be careful!
+The arena borders are electrified and will kill the snake if touched.
+Moreover, the snake is poisonous to itself—it dies if its head crosses its own tail.

 The score is the number of apples eaten before the snake dies and the game ends.
 The goal is to collect as many apples as possible.
 Besides, at each playthrough, the game will save the player's best score.